 Some of our current and potential competitors have longer operating histories, significantly greater resources and name recognition and a larger base of customers than we have.
 As a result, these competitors may have greater credibility with our existing and potential customers.
 They also may be able to adopt more aggressive pricing policies and devote greater resources to the development, promotion and sale of their products than we can to ours.
-In addition, some of our current and potential competitors have already established supplier or joint development relationships with the decision makers at our current or potential customers.
-These competitors may be able to leverage their existing relationships to discourage their customers from purchasing products from us or persuade them to replace our products with their products.
+In addition, some of our current and potential competitors may be able to leverage their existing relationships to discourage their customers from purchasing products from us or persuade them to replace our products with their products.
 Our competitors may also offer bundled chipset kit arrangements offering a more complete product despite the technical merits or advantages of our products.
-These competitors may elect not to support our products which could complicate our sales efforts.
-These and other competitive pressures may prevent us from competing successfully against current or future competitors, and may materially harm our business.
+These competitors may prevent us from competing successfully against current or future competitors, and may materially harm our business.
 Competition could decrease our prices, reduce our sales, lower our gross profits or decrease our market share.